MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/site-permissions.md

 ## Site visitors

 Site visitors have view-only permissions to the SharePoint site.
 This permission level is only used by SharePoint and is not related to permissions in an associated Office 365 group or team.

+## Additional permissions

+There are additional [permission levels](understanding-permission-levels.md) in SharePoint beyond those shown on this panel.
+Users may have access to the site or its contents through those roles.
+Users may also have access to files or folders in the site through sharing links.

 ## See also

 [External sharing overview](external-sharing-overview.md)